Chilled Water Plant Cooling Tower Replacement

 Date: December 2014

-Due to the significant amount of chilled water the plant provides to cool much of downtown San Diego, it was also a requirement that the project take place during mild weather.
+Due to the significant amount of chilled water the plant provides to cool much of downtown San Diego, it was also a requirement that the project takes place during mild weather.

 WHAT ACCO DELIVERED